 Pulse the mushrooms in the food processor until just chopped (TMX pulse 1-2 times).

-Add them to the pan with the Puy lentils, tomato puree, stock and diced tomatoes.
+Add them to the pan with the Puy lentils, tomato paste, stock and diced tomatoes.
 Season, stir to combine and allow to simmer with the lid ajar, stirring occasionally, until the sauce thickens and the lentils are cooked.
 This will take about 30 minutes.

 Once cooked, add the chopped spinach and stir though to wilt it.
 Taste, adjust the seasoning if you need to (salt brings out the flavour so don't be shy).
 Remove from the heat and set aside.